sixdegrees/rooibos/README.md

 When I'll get something complete on Webkit and Firefox, I will work more on the other browsers.
 But feel free to help right now on that if you like the project.

+# Inspired by

+* Choco (Javascript Framework that bundles js-model, jim and sammy)

 # License

 * Aristo theme is Creative Commons